By Tim Lambert

 Marzipan was introduced into England in the Middle Ages.
 It is a paste made of almonds and sugar.
 The Tudors used marzipan to make edible sculptures of animals, castles, trees, and people called subtleties.

-The Tudors also had Christmas pudding but this was shaped like a sausage and contained meat, oatmeal, and spices.
-Twelfth Night cake was a fruitcake baked with an item like a coin or dried bean, whoever found it became King or Queen or host for the evening’s entertainment.
-Banbury cakes were first mentioned in 1586.
+At Christmas, the Tudors enjoyed mince pies.
+They also ate Christmas pudding, but this was shaped like a sausage and contained meat, oatmeal, and spices.
+Twelfth Night cake was a fruitcake baked with an item like a coin or dried bean; whoever found it became King or Queen or host for the evening’s entertainment.

 Meanwhile, scones were first mentioned in the early 16th century.

-In Tudor times people ate spiced buns on Good Friday.
+In Tudor times, people ate spiced buns on Good Friday.
 The first mention of crosses on them was in the 18th century.
-So by the 1700s people were eating hot cross buns.
-Meanwhile, bread and butter pudding also became a common dish in the 17th century.
+So by the 1700s, people were eating hot cross buns.

 The earliest recipe for crumpets dates from the beginning of the 18th century (although they may have existed before then).
 Bath Oliver biscuits were invented by William Oliver in the mid-18th century.
 Eccles cakes also date from the 18th century.

 In the 20th century, new biscuits were introduced.
-Custard creams were invented in 1908 and Bourbons were invented in 1910.
+Custard creams were invented in 1908, and Bourbons were invented in 1910.
+Chocolate digestives went on sale in Britain in 1925.
 Ruth Wakefield invented chocolate chip cookies in 1938.
 HobNobs were introduced in 1985.
 A chocolate variety was introduced in 1987.